Lynda Nead

 Broadcaster

-Upcoming Lecture: Magical Objects and the Gothic Imagination in Post-War Britain
+Women, Desire and the Image in Post-War Britain